1. About acrivastine

-Yes, it's fine to take acrivastine together with other hay fever treatments - for example, steroid nasal sprays (such as Beconase, Rhinacort Aqua and Flixonase Nasules) or eye drops.
+Yes, it's fine to take acrivastine together with some other hay fever treatments – for example, steroid nasal sprays (such as Beconase, Rhinocort Aqua and Flixonase Nasules) or eye drops.

 Will it affect my fertility?

-There's no firm evidence to suggest that taking acrivastine will reduce fertility in either men or women.
+There's no evidence to suggest that taking acrivastine will reduce fertility in either men or women.